miyako/4d-plugin-mail-applescript/README.md

 tell application "Mail"
 	set ss to {}
-	repeat with s in selection as list set ss to ss & {source:source of s, id:id of s}
+	repeat with s in selection as list copy {source:source of s, id:id of s} to the end of ss set ss to ss & {source:source of s, id:id of s}
 	end repeat
 	ss